nzzdev/Storytelling-Styleguide/pages/style/colors.md

 ## Political Party Colors

-We have predefined colors for Switzerland, France, Ecuador, Germany, Netherlands, United Kingdom and the United States.
+We have predefined colors for Switzerland, France, Germany, United Kingdom, United States, Netherlands, Brazil, Ecuador and Sweden.
 When other colors are needed for a country that is not part of the predefined list, please do the research to find out what color the party identifies with and then choose from a similar color already defined.
 For example, if the People's Party in Spain identifies with a lighter blue, you could take the blue currently defined for the Democratic party in the United States.
 Please try to remain consistent by asking others in the team or checking Q for charts already addressing elections in the country in question.

 ### Switzerland